looCiprian/GC2-sheet/README.md

 GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive.

+# Why

+This program has been developed in order to provide a command and control that does not require any particular set up (like: a custom domain, VPS, CDN, ...) during Red Teaming activities.

+Furthermore, the program will interact only with Google's domains (*.google.com) to make detection more difficult.

+PS: Please don't upload the compiled binary on VirusTotal :)

 # Set up